gBuilder: A Scalable Knowledge Graph Construction System for Unstructured Corpus: Abstract

 \section{Abstract}

-We design a user-friendly and scalable knowledge graph construction (KGC) system for extracting structured knowledge from the unstructured corpus.
-Different from existing KGC systems, gBuilder provides a flexible and user-defined pipeline to embrace the rapid development of IE models.
-More built-in template-based or heuristic operators and programmable operators are available for adapting to data from different domains.
-Furthermore, we also design a cloud-based self-adaptive task scheduling for gBuilder to ensure its scalability on large-scale knowledge graph construction.
-Experimental evaluation demonstrates the ability of gBuilder to organize multiple information extraction models for knowledge graph construction in a uniform platform, and confirms its high scalability on large-scale KGC tasks.
+We develop gBuilder, a scalable and user-friendly knowledge graph construction (KGC) system that extracts structured knowledge from unstructured textual corpora.
+Different from existing KGC systems, gBuilder features a flexible and user-defined pipeline to accommodate the rapid development of information extraction (IE) models.
+The system offers a wide selection of built-in IE operators, including heuristic-based, deep learning-based and even large language model-based extraction methods, as well as custom programmable operators, that can be adapted to data from different domains.
+To enable practical large-scale deployment capable of serving multiple users and processing comprehensive KGC, gBuilder runs on the cloud and we design a cloud-based, self-adaptive task scheduling algorithm for it to ensure scalability and economical efficiency throughout complicated IE pipelines.
+Experimental evaluations confirm gBuilder's capacity to organize diverse IE models to extract reliable structured information, while demonstrating its scalability and cost-efficiency for large-scale KGC tasks.